Are you an Inbound Marketing newbie?

 You simply can't turn down Obama's advise, can you?

-Reason I chose Patel - He communicates real life marketing experiences and his methodology humorously.
+Reason I chose Patel - He communicates real life marketing experiences, Inbound marketing strategies and his methodology humorously.
 Not only the students enjoy his marketing lectures, but his articles are fun to read too.

 Ann Handley (@annhandley)